2026 Public Art Grant Program

-The purpose of the Waukegan Arts Council (WAC) 2025 grant program is to promote art in Waukegan.
-Grants will be awarded to projects which support high-quality public art experiences, encourage artistic expression, energize public participation, and promote cultural appreciation for our diverse community.
+The purpose of the Waukegan Arts Council (WAC) 2026 grant program is to promote art in Waukegan.
+Grants will be awarded to projects which support high quality public art experiences, encourage artistic expression, energize public participation, and promote cultural appreciation for our diverse community.

 There is no minimum or maximum grant amount.
 Applicants are advised that WAC is interested in supporting as many programs as possible over a wide range of genres.
 Applicants are encouraged to seek a variety of funding from a wide range of sources and not to rely on WAC for the entire budget of its program or for ongoing expenses.